 - Optional: Apricot peel

-Alternatively, you can pick up a White IPA brewing kit like this (available at Amazon) that includes everything you need to make a basic White IPA.
+Alternatively, you can pick up a White IPA brewing kit like this No products found. (available at Amazon) that includes everything you need to make a basic White IPA.

 White IPA Brewing Methodology